The Number One Trait of a Great Developer

 Maybe the best programmers aren't those who spectacularly solve crazy problems, but those who don't create them, which is much more silent. - Lena Herrmann

 When I look around at other companies hiring Ruby on Rails developers, I see them focusing on three major traits: Super-smart; Large community following; Deep Ruby knowledge.
-They’re all wrong.
-While these are great aspects in moderation, they all miss the number one quality of a fantastic developer: Judgement.
+They're all wrong.
+While these are great aspects in moderation, they all miss the number one quality of a fantastic developer: Judgment.

 A story about Jack and Dianne

 Jack is a Rockstar.
 Jack talks about all the latest trends at all the coolest conferences around the world.
 Jack makes a point of starting each project with at least three new technologies.
 When asked to produce an internet-based backend for letting kitchen devices synchronize their list of recipes, Jack went to town.
 The result was a combination of Google Protocol Buffers, node.js, and Cassandra.
 Elegant, scalable, and totally unmaintainable.